Andrea/andrea.github.io/_posts/2020-08-15-Scala-Steward-locally.markdown

 * git-author-email: The email that will be used in the commit.
 * vcs-api-host: Generally it will be `"https://api.github.com"` the url of the api of the git host server.
 AFAIK github, gitlab and bitbucket supported so far.
 * vcs-login: the username of the git account
 * git-ask-pass: I found this kind of strange, and ~have to wonder about alternatives~ [this is why](https://github.com/scala-steward-org/scala-steward/issues/518).
 This is for the path to an script file that returns: the plain text password :( *or* an authentication token.
-The script must start with `!#/bin/sh`
+The script must start with `!#/bin/sh`.
+For this, since running this internally, I create the file on the fly with information available in my CI environment, similar to what how it is described ine the link above.
 * sign-commits: I don't use this.
 Might be useful in case one wants to sign the commits.
 * env-var: if you need to add any extra environment variables so that the repos run.